Josh Smith's 1st over-fence HR helps Rangers beat Angels 7-2 – KION546

 UP NEXT

-Rangers LHP Martín Pérez (12-6, 2.84 ERA) can match his career high for victories Thursday.
+Rangers LHP Martín Pérez (12-6, 2.84 ERA) can match his career high for victories in Thursday’s series finale.
 The 31-year-old in his second stint with Texas has a shot at the lowest qualifying ERA for the Rangers since Yu Darvish’s 2.83 in 2013.
 Angels RHP Michael Lorenzen (7-6, 4.74) is scheduled for his third start since missing two months with a right shoulder strain.

 More AP MLB: https://apnews.com/hub/MLB and https://twitter.com/AP_Sports